 At Crossnore, we’re helping to build the skills that lead to independence so our youth can realistically face the “real world” on their own.
 Since late 2021, several of our foster youth have shifted into our Youth Independent Living program (YIL).
 We offer a continuum of care so that youth can grow and spread their wings.
 We are also proud to surround them with a cohort of supportive adults.

-Practical Ways to Help Youth Transition to Independence
+Practical Ways to Help Youth Aging Out of Foster Care

 One of our youth entered our YIL program in March of 2021 and in February of 2022 moved from a group living house into her own on-campus studio apartment.
 Our youth are able to move at their own pace, while still receiving case management and clinical services.
 They also learn, over time, the responsibilities of paying bills on time and maintaining an apartment.